immunefi-team/Bounty_Boosts/Alchemix/31594 - [SC - Insight] RewardPoolManager can only add RewardPoolToken ....md

 #  RewardPoolManager can only add RewardPoolToken and does not have way to remove it

-Submitted on Tue May 21 2024 09:49:14 GMT-0400 (Atlantic Standard Time) by @hulkvision for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 15:49:14 UTC by @hulkvision for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31594